FernandoBDAF/system_design/server/README.md

 - **Infrastructure**

-  - MongoDB for data persistence with replication
+  - PostgreSQL for data persistence with replication
   - Redis for caching frequently accessed data
   - RabbitMQ for message queueing
   - Nginx load balancer for traffic distribution